Iron Arrow Honor Society

-The Iron Arrow Honor Society is an honor society at the University of Miami in Coral Gables, Florida for students, faculty, staff and alumni.
-It is the highest honor that can be bestowed by the university.
+The Iron Arrow Honor Society is an honor society at the University of Miami in Coral Gables, Florida for students, faculty, staff, and alumni.
+It is the highest honor that the university can bestow upon someone.

 Founded at the University of Miami in 1926, the society admits about thirty members annually, including undergraduate, School of Law and Miller School of Medicine students, alumni, and University of Miami faculty, staff, and administrators.
 Membership requires unanimous votes of the membership.
 Criteria include scholarship, leadership, character, humility, and love of alma mater.

 History

 The society was founded in 1926 as the "Highest Honor Attained by Men."
 In 1937, Nu Kappa Tau, a separate sister organization at the university, was founded as "The Highest Honor Attained by Women."
 In 1966, Nu Kappa Tau became affiliated with the national honor society Mortar Board, "leaving Iron Arrow to carry the tradition alone."

 In 1976, the federal government notified the University of Miami that it was providing significant assistance to Iron Arrow in violation of Title IX of the Education Amendments of 1972.
 The university responded by having Iron Arrow move its tapping ceremony off campus and negotiated with it to accept women members.
 Iron Arrow, in turn, sued the federal government seeking the right to continue on campus as a male-only organization.